danhetrick/qunt/README.md

 ## The Queue

 **QUNT** is based around the "queue":  a sequence of numbers, of variable length, that is manipulated and operated upon.
 Besides the queue, QUNT features a "buffer";  the results of mathematical operations is stored in the buffer, buffer values can be added to the queue, and queue values can be stored in the buffer.
 Initially, the buffer is set to zero.
 This is the core concept of **QUNT**.
-The only command that does not operate on either the queue or the buffer is the `$` command, which is used to display text (see *Displaying Text*, below).
+The only command that does not operate on either the queue or the buffer is the `$` command, which is used to display text (see [Displaying Text](#displaying-text), below).

 Think of the queue as a list of numbers.
 You can print these numbers, or perform mathematical operations on them.
 Math works differently in QUNT than in other programming languages.
 All math operations are performed on the entire queue, rather than on one or two values at a time.
 For example, addition is fairly normal.
 Given a queue with the values `[1,2,3]`, if we perform the addition operation (with the `+` command), the result "6" will be stored in the buffer;  that is, "1+2+3 = 6".
 Things get a little stranger when we use other mathematical operations.
 Given a queue with the values `[3,2,3]`, if we were to perform the exponential operation (with the `^` command), the result "729" will be stored in the buffer.
 That's because "(32)^3 = 729".
 Each operation is performed on every value in the queue, in sequence.